HariSekhon/Diagrams-as-Code/README.md

     checkout production
     merge staging id: "fast-forward merge 3 " tag: "Production Release (CI/CD)"
 ```
 Note: I did eventually move this client to tagged releases using `YYYY.NN` release format, just incrementing `NN` which is a no brainer.
 It turns out the developers had eventually started using releases in Jira labelled as `YYYY.NN` to track which tickets were going into which production deployment, so when I pushed for this, it made sense to them finally as not being too great an inconvenience!
-It's also easy to automate.
+It's also easy to automate by creating [GitHub Releases in Jenkins](https://github.com/HariSekhon/Jenkins/blob/master/vars/githubCreateRelease.groovy).

 ### LucidChart - GCP Architecture